msil2/TAMU-CyberSec/National Cyber League 2022 Spring Season/Prerequisite Challenges/Cryptography/Rails/README.md

 # Walkthrough

-The title of the challenge is "Rails," which should encourage you to do a web search for something like "Rails cryptography."
-You would likely discover the Rail Fence Cipher.
+The title of the challenge is "Rails," and its prompt seems to highlight the word "fence" by italicizing the word.
+This should encourage you to do a web search for something like "Rails fence cryptography."
+With that, you would likely discover the Rail Fence Cipher.
 Luckily, [CyberChef](https://gchq.github.io/CyberChef/), the Cyber Swiss Army Knife, has a couple of tools for Rail Fence Ciphers.
 As far as figuring out the Key and the Offset, that may require a bit of trial and error.

 ![image](https://user-images.githubusercontent.com/99063625/157505931-9de7c075-7663-4e4c-a17f-1c1df41b37d6.png)